Cryental/MemoryJSON/README.md

 # MemoryJSON.NET
 Memory I/O Engine with JSON Files

+This project using the modified Memory.dll as a main I/O engine.

 This library will allow you to create trainers very easily with JSON files, without working on codes.

 This project is under development.
 Do not use for production.